Rotorua's National Kiwi Hatchery gets $500k grant as part of Strategic Tourism Assets Protection Programme

 "Most importantly the funding will help us provide more employment in small communities, such as Franz Josef, Glenorchy and Takapō, which rely heavily on tourism," he said.

-Dark Sky Project board chairman Graham Kennedy said the company was thrilled to have support from STAPP to continue offering world-class stargazing and astronomy experiences in Takapō.
+Dark Sky Project board chairman Graham Kennedy said the company was thrilled to have support from STAPP to continue offering world-class stargazing and astronomy experiences in Tekapo.

-In early July, Dark Sky Project reopened its Crater Experience, retail store and access to Ōtehīwai Mt John with limited hours.
+Dark Sky Project last month reopened its Crater Experience, retail store and access to Ōtehīwai Mt John with limited hours.

 Franz Josef Glacier heli hikes also resumed in a limited capacity before the school holidays, with Franz Josef Glacier Guides providing guiding services to The Helicopter Line.